How to Play Magic the Gathering – the basics

 Colours

-Ever since the beginning Magic the Gathering has utilised different styles of play that are broadly divided into 5 different colours.
+Ever since the beginning, Magic the Gathering has utilised different styles of play that are broadly divided into 5 different colours.
 These colours are: White, Blue, Black, Red and Green.
 Each card is generally associated with one or more of these colours.

-White White represents peace, law, structure, selflessness, and equality.
+White - White represents peace, law, structure, selflessness, and equality.
 White is associated with angels and other good aligned creatures.
 Mechanically it focuses on strategies such as Life Gain and Counters.
 White’s basic lands are Plains.

-Blue Blue represents knowledge, deceit, caution, deliberation, and perfection. is associated with control and utilises a lot of sorcery and instant cards.
+Blue - Blue represents knowledge, deceit, caution, deliberation, and perfection. is associated with control and utilises a lot of sorcery and instant cards.
 A lot of cards that allow you to draw and counter other players spells are Blue.
 A ton of Blue creatures also have combat trickery such as Ninjutsu and Flying.
 Blue’s basic lands are Islands.

-Black Black represents power, self-interest, death, sacrifice, and uninhibitedness.
+Black - Black represents power, self-interest, death, sacrifice, and uninhibitedness.
 Black cards utilise a ton of creature destruction and effects that allow you to return cards from the graveyard.
 Black’s basic lands are Swamps.

-Red Red represents freedom, emotion, action, impulse, and destruction.
+Red - Red represents freedom, emotion, action, impulse, and destruction.
 It focuses on dealing a lot of damage, whether through sorceries or creatures.
 It also utilises keywords like Haste, Double Strike and Trample.
 Red’s basic lands are Mountains.

-Green Green represents nature, wildlife, connection, spirituality, and tradition.
+Green - Green represents nature, wildlife, connection, spirituality, and tradition.
 Green utilises a ton of powerful creatures, as well as token creatures and fast mana acceleration.
 Green’s basic lands are Forests.

-Colourless Some cards in the game aren't associated with any colour and are therefore colourless.
+Colourless - Some cards in the game aren't associated with any colour and are therefore colourless.
 These tend to be artefacts that don't have a strong connection to any of the five colours.

 Types of Cards

-There are many types of card that exist in the game.
+There are many types of MTG card that exist in the game.
 These can broadly be grouped into 2 categories: Permanents and Non-permanents.
 Permanent cards remain on the battlefield after they have been played whilst non-permanents are sent to the graveyard after they have been cast.
 Land, Creature, Artifact, Enchantment, and Planeswalker are all standard permanent card types and Non-permanent types are Instant and Sorcery.

-Land Land can only be played once per turn and can be tapped for mana!
+Land - Land can only be played once per turn and can be tapped for mana!
 Many special lands exist that can produce multiple colours but the five basic lands: Plains, Islands, Swamps, Mountains and Forests each just produce one mana of their respective colour.
 There is also no limit on the number of basic lands you can include in your deck.

-Creatures Creature cards represent monsters, beasts and minions that serve the player.
+Creatures - Creature cards represent monsters, beasts and minions that serve the player.
 They have attack and defence scores that are known as Power and Toughness that they utilise when they attack and block opposing attacks.
 Creatures suffer from summoning sickness, which means that can't attack or use any of their abilities on the turn they are played.

-Artefact These cards represent magical items, constructs and other objects and equipment.
+Artefact - These cards represent magical items, constructs and other objects and equipment.
 They stay in play after you cast them and can usually be tapped to provide a benefit.
 Classic examples of Artefact include Sol Ring and Treasure Tokens.

-Enchantment Enchantment cards are similar to Artefacts but tend to have a colour.
+Enchantment - Enchantment cards are similar to Artefacts but tend to have a colour.
 Unlike Artefacts they generally don't have to be tapped to get their effects.

-Planeswalker In the Lore a Planeswalker is a powerful character that has the ability to travel between the many planes of the MTG multiverse.
+Planeswalker - In the Lore a Planeswalker is a powerful character that has the ability to travel between the many planes of the MTG multiverse.
 In the game, a Planeswalker card represents one of these unique characters and operates similarly to a creature card except it doesn't attack and has a diverse selection of special abilities.

-Sorcery A Sorcery is never placed onto the battlefield and it is resolved as soon as its mana cost is paid.
+Sorcery - A Sorcery is never placed onto the battlefield and it is resolved as soon as its mana cost is paid.
 Sorceries represent a one-shot or short term magical effect.

-Instants Instants are very similar to Sorcery cards but they can be activated in response to other cards and even on your opponents turn.
+Instants - Instants are very similar to Sorcery cards but they can be activated in response to other cards and even on your opponents turn.

 Formats